jrg94/CSE5544/assignment01/README.md

 For the first assignment, we were asked to review two visualization tools.
 Having worked with WebGL in the past, that was my first choice.
 I also decided to explore VTK.
-You can find both of those reviews in the docs folder.
+You can find both of those reviews in the [docs][1] folder.

 As for the second portion of the assignment, we were asked to use two tools to create a couple visualizations.
 The remainder of this document covers that